LeonamAnjos/wallslide/README.md

 # WallSlide
-WallSlide is a script that changes gnome wallpaper every hour.
+WallSlide is a script that changes gnome wallpaper every time you chouse.

 __Important:__ only _"jpg"_ and _"png"_ extensions are supported.